Death Valley National Park

-Capture the spectacular textures and patterns of mosaic canyons, salt flats, and sand dunes with our landscape photography workshops Death Valley National Park in California.
+Capture the spectacular textures and patterns of mosaic canyons, salt flats, and sand dunes with our full immersion landscape photography workshops Death Valley National Park in California

 Death Valley National Park is the largest national park in the United States and one of the most interesting places on the planet to visit and photograph.
 Featuring the lowest, driest, and hottest locations in North America, the park is surrounded by mountains that rise to over 11,000 feet.
 Yet most photography workshops barely scratch the surface of what this amazing park has to offer.